danielbodnar/awesome-stars/README.md

 ## machine-learning

+- [nidhaloff/igel](https://github.com/nidhaloff/igel) - a delightful machine learning tool that allows you to train, test, and use models without writing code
+- [alirezamika/autoscraper](https://github.com/alirezamika/autoscraper) - A Smart, Automatic, Fast and Lightweight Web Scraper for Python
+- [lorey/mlscraper](https://github.com/lorey/mlscraper) - 🤖 Scrape data from HTML websites automatically by just providing examples
+- [Zeeshanahmad4/chatgpt-knowledge-base-chatbot](https://github.com/Zeeshanahmad4/chatgpt-knowledge-base-chatbot) - An advanced chatbot that utilizes your own data to provide intelligent ChatGPT-style conversations using gpt-3.5-turbo and Ada for advanced embedding, as well as custom indexes and knowledgebase for a
 - [neurocult/agency](https://github.com/neurocult/agency) - 🕵️‍♂️ Library designed for developers eager to explore the potential of Large Language Models (LLMs) and other generative AI through a clean, effective, and Go-idiomatic approach.
 - [llmware-ai/llmware](https://github.com/llmware-ai/llmware) - Providing enterprise-grade LLM-based development framework, tools, and fine-tuned models.
 - [pathwaycom/llm-app](https://github.com/pathwaycom/llm-app) - LLM App is a production framework for building and serving AI applications and LLM-enabled real-time data pipelines.